Malloy v. Hogan: Oral Argument

 Malloy’s attorney argued and gave the example of the states abiding by the Fourth Amendment’s prohibition against unreasonable searches and seizures applicable through all states through the Fourteenth Amendment, that Malloy’s case is violating the states abiding by the Fifth Amendment per the Fourteenth Amendment.
 Malloy’s attorney further argued more specifically that the provisions of the Fifth Amendment protecting a person in a criminal case from testifying against himself should be extended by the Fourteenth Amendment to cover state criminal proceedings.

 Malloy’s attorney argued that if Malloy had a one year statute of limitations in which he would be charged for the crimes he had committed.
 Malloy was also presumed to have been involved in a series of felonies which hold a five year statute of limitations.
 In the case where Malloy had conspiracy to commit felonies, he had a fifteen year statute of limitations.

 Hogan’s attorney argued that the questioner is an experienced former state Supreme Court Justice.
 Malloy’s past criminal record was brought up with motor vehicle intoxication on two occasions, however he had no racketeering or gambling criminal history.
 Hogan’s attorney continued to say the purpose was to find the core of the crimes, not to further incriminate Malloy.
 He continued to explain that the Due Process clause under the Fourteenth Amendment was followed in the questions asked of Malloy.

 Decision

 Justice William J. Brennan, Jr., wrote the 5–4 decision, Justice Brennan wrote the majority of the court in support of Malloy.
 The court noted that "the American judicial system is accusatorial, not inquisitorial" and the Fourteenth Amendment protects a witness against self-incrimination.
 Therefore, both state and federal officials must "establish guilt by evidence that is free and independent of a suspect's or witnesses' statements".

 Justices Tom C. Clark and John Marshall Harlan II were against the majority’s application of the privilege to defendants in state proceedings.
 Justices Potter Stewart and Byron R. White agreed with the majority that the privilege against self-incrimination applied to the states but dissented because they did not feel that the facts of this case fit the privilege.

-Legacy

-The following cases were either brought up to support claims within the U.S. Supreme Court or were future cases influenced by Malloy v.
-Hogan: